Ghost imaging as loss estimation: Quantum versus classical schemes: Abstract

 \section{Abstract}

 Frequency correlations are a versatile and powerful tool which can be exploited to perform spectral analysis of objects whose direct measurement might be unfeasible.
 This is achieved through a so-called ghost spectrometer, that can be implemented with quantum and classical resources alike.
-While there are some known advantages associated to the former or the latter choice, an analysis of their metrological capabilities has not yet been performed.
+While there are some known advantages associated to either choice, an analysis of their metrological capabilities has not yet been performed.
 Here we report on the metrological comparison between a quantum and a classical ghost spectrometer.
 We perform the estimation of the transmittivity of a bandpass filter using frequency-entangled photon pairs.
-Our results show that a quantum advantage is achievable, depending on the values of the transmittivity and on the number of frequency modes analysed.
+Our results show that a quantum advantage is achievable, depending on the values of the transmittivity and on the number of frequency modes analyzed. \\